northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 with Slurm and be able to submit basic jobs on Discovery.

 .. important::
    Slurm commands have numerous options to help your jobs run efficiently by requesting specific resources.
-Options also often have both short and verbose versions, such as
+Options also usually have both short and verbose versions, such as
    ``--nodes`` and ``-n`` (both mean the same thing).
 The examples in this documentation all use the verbose version of the options for clarity, but you can use the short version if you prefer.
+For example, ``srun -p short -N 1 -n 1`` means the exact same thing as ``srun --partition=short --nodes=1 --ntasks=1``
    Refer to the official Slurm documentation to get in-depth information about these commands and their options: `Slurm documentation website <https://slurm.schedmd.com/archive/slurm-17.11.6/srun.html>`_.

 Viewing Cluster Information
 ===========================

 Use the following commands to view information about the cluster.
 This information can help you better understand the hardware that is available in order to customize your job scripts.
+Also see :ref:`hardware_overview` for more information.

 .. list-table::
    :widths: 20 100